 A number of films set during the war years have also used themes and symbols associated with Remembrance Day, and some of these may prove fruitful in suggesting suitable music for Remembrance Day.
 One piece of film music in particular is the "Hymn for the Fallen" by John Williams.
 It was composed for "Saving Private Ryan" but is only used in the End Titles of the film.
 It is one of the most beautiful instrumental hymns.
-Since this work is covered by copyright we are unable to include it on mfiles, but you can find sheet music for it for piano at these links on Sheet Music Plus and Music Room.
-The same sites have other arrangements including scores and parts for Bands, and these can be found using the search facility on the respective websites.
+Since this work is covered by copyright we are unable to include it on mfiles, but you can find sheet music for it for piano at this link on Sheet Music Plus and here is a youtube video of Hymn to the Fallen played by the Mormon Tabernacle Choir and Orchestra.
+Sheet Music Plus also has sheet music of other arrangements including scores and parts for Bands, and these can be found using the search facility on Sheet Music Plus.

 There are many large scale works in the classical repertoire which reflect on the horrors of war, and if you were organising a concert on such a grand scale you might want to consider works such as: